karlactm/Proteogenomics/README.md

 ## Script design and download

 The tool was designed in PERL and is present as two modules:
-1. **all_fasta.pl** provides the sequence alignment and creates outputs with unique entries and homologues using all fasta files in folder. **rand.pl** provides the sequence alignment and creates the outputs with unique entries and homologues using random fasta inputs.
+1. **all_fasta.pl** provides the sequence alignment and creates outputs with unique entries and homologues using all fasta files in folder. **rand.pl** provides the sequence alignment and creates the outputs with unique entries and homologues using random fasta inputs, to reproduce data analysis from Machado et al., bioRx 2018.
 2. **pep_trip.pl** process the homologues output, and creates a database with all fasta files in folder. **create_bd.pl** process the homologues output, and create different sized databases.

 In house [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) installation is required.